 Healing Energy Solutions

-Listed under: Allergy, Alternative treatment, Berkshire, Hampshire, Hay fever, Holistic treatment, Homeopathic treatment, Homeopathy, Homeopathy research, Natural treatment, Pangbourne, Reading, Tadley, Wokingham
+Listed under: Alternative treatment, Anxiety, Basingstoke, Berkshire, Hampshire, headache, Holistic treatment, homeopathic medicine, Homeopathic treatment, Homeopathy, Homeopathy research, hormonal imbalance, hot flushes, Insomnia, Menopause, mood swings, Natural treatment, Pangbourne, Reading, Reiki, Stress, Tadley, Wokingham

 Posted on 5:08pm Friday 23rd Nov 2012

 Listed under: Allergy, Alternative treatment, asthma, Basingstoke, Berkshire, conjunctivitis, Eczema, Hampshire, Holistic treatment, Homeopathic treatment, Homeopathy, Homeopathy research, Natural treatment, otitis media, Pangbourne, Reading, respiratory infection, rhinitis, sinusitis, Tadley, Wokingham

 Many parents are looking for an alternative to paracetamol for their children’s winter bugs, following research suggesting a link between the drug and asthma.

 Homeopathic remedies are non-toxic and safe for use in babies and children (1) and research has shown that homeopathic remedies can be effective in children with respiratory tract infections (2), Otitis media (build up of fluid in the ear which can lead to infection) (3) and sinusitis (4).